Areté Executive Director Resigns Over Irene Marcos Visit

 It also called out Areté for this "grave insult and vehement mockery to Martial Law survivors and martyrs" and that the invitation is a "form of shameless compliance to the very movement that the Ateneo vehemently opposes, the erasure of Martial Law crimes from history and from the present discourse during the campaign period of the 2019 Senatorial Elections."

-Ilocos Norte Gov. Imee Marcos, senatorial candidate and sister of Irene Marcos, dodged questions about the incident.
+Ilocos Norte Gov. Imee Marcos, senatorial candidate and Marcos-Araneta's sister, dodged questions about the incident.
 "No comment," she hesitantly answered during a press conference on April 10.

-Irene Marcos, a long-time patron of the arts, attended the event "upon the personal invitation of the Executive Director of Areté."
+Irene Marcos-Araneta, a long-time patron of the arts, attended the event "upon the personal invitation of the Executive Director of Areté."
 Buencamino is the granddaughter of Luis Ma.
 Araneta, also an art patron.
 He was the father of Gregorio Ma.
-"Greggy" Araneta—spouse of Irene Marcos.
+"Greggy" Araneta—Marcos-Araneta's spouse.

 Areté has previously hosted two theater groups that adapted and staged Lualhati Bautista’s most celebrated novels, Desaparesidos and Dekada '70.
 The first, which was adapted by Guelan Varela-Luarca, served as a reminder of the senseless deaths, unimaginable torture, and enforced disappearances of Filipinos at the hands of Marcos; while the latter, which was turned into a musical by Pat Valera, tells the story of how a middle-class family chose not to turn a blind eye to what was happening in the country during that time.
 The plays were among the best shows we saw in 2018.